-Students who are absent for any reason, other than substantial illness, for more than 10% (more than 3 classes) of the time prescribed for the course, may not be allowed to complete the course (see Full-time calendar).
+Students who are absent for any reason, other than substantial illness, for more than 10% of the time prescribed for the course (4 classes), may not be allowed to complete the course.

 Course Schedule:

 The schedule of assignments and tests will be attached to this outline.